Gods' Games We Play: Light novel

-The series written by Kei Sazane began serialization online in September 2020 on Kadokawa's user-generated novel publishing website Kakuyomu.
+Written by Kei Sazane, the series began serialization online in September 2020 on Kadokawa's user-generated novel publishing website, Kakuyomu.
 It was later published as a light novel with illustrations by Toiro Tomose by Media Factory under their MF Bunko J imprint from January 25, 2021.
-As of January 2023, six volumes have been released.
+As of November 2024, nine volumes have been released.

 At Sakura-Con 2022, Yen Press announced that they licensed the series for English publication.

 Manga

 A manga adaptation with art by Kapiko Toriumi began serialization in Media Factory's seinen manga magazine Monthly Comic Alive on August 27, 2021.
-It has been collected in a single tankōbon volume.
+It has been collected in five tankōbon volumes.

 Anime

 On January 21, 2022, an anime adaptation was announced with a promotional video narrated by Saki Miyashita.
-On July 24, 2022, during the "Natsu no Gakuensai 2022" event for MF Bunko J, it was announced that the anime will be a television series produced by Liden Films and directed by Tatsuya Shiraishi, with NTL writing the scripts.
+On July 24 of the same year, during the "Natsu no Gakuensai 2022" event for MF Bunko J, it was announced that the anime would be a television series produced by Liden Films and directed by Tatsuya Shiraishi, with scripts written by NTL, character designed by Yoshihiro Watanabe, and music composed by Gin from Busted Rose.
+The series aired from April 1 to June 24, 2024, on AT-X and other networks.
+The opening theme song is "NewGame", performed by rock band AliA, while the ending theme song is "I'm Game!", performed by Hina Tachibana.
+Crunchyroll streamed the series.

+Episodes

+Reception

+In the 2022 edition of Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!, the novel series ranked 15th in the bunkobon category, and 9th in the new work category.